AnasRGD/gcp_data_ingestion_api/README.md

-# Data Engineering Assignement
+# Batch Data Ingestion Process and exposition via API endpoint

-## Assignement Overview :
+## Project Overview :

-This assignement consists of continually ingesting datas coming from CSV files.
+This project consists of continually ingesting datas coming from CSV files.
 Once the data is available on a Data warehouse, Different endpoints must be exposed in order to provide either :
   - List of all table rows in json format.
   - List of all table rows in csv format.
   - List of rides count per location.